PXZ1337/keras-dnn-ocr-number-detection/README.md

 # Deep Learning with Tensorflow, Keras and Python

-Software for classifying hand-written digits with a neural network, trained on the mnist dataset [Info](https://keras.io/api/datasets/mnist/).
+Software for classifying hand-written digits with a neural network, trained on the mnist dataset ([info](https://keras.io/api/datasets/mnist/)).

-Simply run the `main.py` file.

 The application uses two different neural networks for classifying handwritten digits.